seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And swear unto my soul to right your wrongs.
 The vow is made.
 Come, brother, take a head;
 And in this hand the other I will bear.
-Lavinia, thou shalt be employ’d: these arms!
+Lavinia, thou shalt be employ'd: these arms!
 Bear thou my hand, sweet wench, between thy teeth.
 As for thee, boy, go get thee from my sight;
 Thou art an exile, and thou must not stay:
 Hie to the Goths, and raise an army there:
 And, if you love me, as I think you do,
-Let’s kiss and part, for we have much to do.
+Let's kiss and part, for we have much to do.

 *Exeunt TITUS, MARCUS, and LAVINIA*

 **LUCIUS**
 Farewell Andronicus, my noble father,
-The wofull’st man that ever lived in Rome:
+The wofull'st man that ever lived in Rome:
 Farewell, proud Rome; till Lucius come again,
 He leaves his pledges dearer than his life:
 Farewell, Lavinia, my noble sister;